UKHomeOffice/hof-rds-api/README.md

-# Save & Return API Service
+# HOF RDS API Service
 Provides a service layer to read, create and delete reports from a SQL table.

 **Reading:**  The main application will make a request to this save-return-api service.
 This service will then connect to the database, get the data back and send it to the main application if it is successful